ccswbs/UoGd7-Training/features/howto-courseoutlines.md

 1. On the Administration bar, select `Add Content`.
 2. Select `Course Outline`.
 3. Enter a **Course name** and **Course code**.
 4. Fill in any optional fields.
+If you decide to add a course instructor URL (can be used to link an instructor's profile or personal website), then entering a name in the "Course instructor" field is required.
 5. Attach the course outline document.
 6. Click `Save` when you are done.